 Incentive programs are available to owners of properties listed on The City’s Inventory of Evaluated Historic Resources to encourage the conservation of heritage buildings and sites.
 In exchange, the property owner agrees to designate (legally protect) their property.

 Learn more about available incentives and conservation programs by clicking on the links below:

 2019 - 2020 Conservation Tools and Incentives Work

-At the direction of Council, The City is currently working to implement new policy tools and financial incentives to support heritage conservation.
+At the direction of Council, The City is currently working to implement new policy tools and financial incentives to support heritage conservation approved in July 2020.
 This includes additional grant funding for designated non-residential heritage resources, continued development of a proposed residential heritage tax credit program, and phased implementation of residential heritage area policies throughout 2021-2023.

 - A two-year phased program (2021-2023) to implement the heritage area policy tools (using the recommended thresholds) through the local area planning process, Land Use Bylaw amendments, or associated land-use re-designations.

 - Presentation of the proposed residential tax credit program to the Priorities and Finance Committee in 2022, for consideration in the 2023-2026 budget deliberations.